coconauts/coconauts.github.io/source/_posts/2017-08-29-bank-holiday-hackday-algorithmic-trading.markdown

 - *simple algorithm*: keeps a constant amount invested in stock at all time.
   If the price goes up, it extracts the profit difference with the original amount.
   If the price goes down, it buys up new stock until it reaches the investment amount.
-- *pirate algoritm*: based on (this algorithm that we found on github)[https://github.com/pirate/bitcoin-trader/].
+- *pirate algoritm*: based on [this algorithm that we found on github](https://github.com/pirate/bitcoin-trader/).
 It keeps track of the value at which you bought or sold a bit of stock.
 If the price goes further down that you bought it for, it will sell it to avoid loss.
 If it goes up it will rebuy it.
 - *static algorithm*: buys full amount of funds and simply waits.
 No fuss investment!
   It will basically produce profit or loss depending on the longterm evolution of the market.